grcvhon/bci-minerals/sampling_design/README.md

 This function produces the following output:
 1) shapefiles (`.shp`) of the blocks and of the transects
 2) a `.csv` file containing start and end coordinates of the transects
-3) a `.gpx` version of the `.csv` file which may be useful for boat interfaces
+3) a `.gpx` version of the `.csv` file which can be read into [Google My Maps](https://www.google.com/maps/about/mymaps/) and/or boating-specific applications
 4) an interactive map (`.html`); and
 5) a record of the arguments used for the unique iteration (`.txt`)

-In the output, we will see that the transects we generated form zig-zag lines inside the blocks.
-This approach increases the efficiency of sampling within these 1 km x 1 km blocks.
-Each transect line is 1 km in length and, from experience for a quiet set of transects i.e. block with no snakes, takes about 3 minutes to traverse under ideal weather conditions (= 9 minutes per block).
+The function can be run multiple times to generate a new and unique design every time.

 Below is a preview of the output:
 ```